SysKitTeam/docs-point/common-tasks/check-access-for-specific-user.md

 ![User Access Selection screen - view picker](../.gitbook/assets/check-access-for-specific-office-365-user_user-access-selection-screen-view-picker.png)

 Clicking on **Column Chooser** also enables you at adding additional columns to the grid so you can filter further through those columns.
-To open a Column Chooser click on the icon next to the **Search bar** on the right.
+To open a Column Chooser click the icon next to the **Search bar** on the right.

 ![User Access Selection screen - Column Chooser](../.gitbook/assets/check-access-for-specific-office-365-user_user-access-selection-screen-column-chooser.png)